jorisroovers/gitlint/docs/configuration.md

 # Ignore certain lines in a commit body that match a regex.
 # E.g. Ignore all lines that start with 'Co-Authored-By'
 regex=^Co-Authored-By

+[ignore-by-author-name]
+# Ignore certain rules for commits of which the author name matches a regex
+# E.g. Match commits made by dependabot
+regex=(.*)dependabot(.*)

+# Ignore certain rules, you can reference them by their id or by their full name
+# Use 'all' to ignore all rules
+ignore=T1,body-min-length

 # This is a contrib rule - a community contributed rule.
 These are disabled by default.
 # You need to explicitly enable them one-by-one by adding them to the "contrib" option